-People with little or no speech are in a unique and vulnerable position.
+People who cannot rely on speaking, are in a unique and vulnerable position.
 They literally can’t say what we don’t give them the words for.
 This is why we should choose a vocabulary that gives access to as many words as possible.
 We just don’t know what someone who can’t speak will want to say when they’re given a voice with all the words.
 Give them all the words so they can say it!

 2. The ability to communicate for all the reasons

 There are so many different reasons why people communicate.
 We often start with requesting when we teach AAC, because this feels like the easiest place to start.
 But there are so many other reasons that humans communicate to express their rich inner lives.
 If we’re presuming competence, we must presume that everyone needs access to all these reasons to communicate.

 3. Access to the alphabet

 There are not any prerequisites to using AAC.
 Communicators should not have to demonstrate certain skills before they can be eligible to access AAC.
 They are never too young or too old to start AAC.
 They do not have to prove themselves.
 Presuming competence means an AAC user is given the tools and instruction they need to learn, regardless of their speech impediment, diagnosis or degree of difference.

 The next step